 Sam is a highly trustworthy, dependable woman — personable to all who encounter her.
 She’s a loyal friend, supportive sister and model daughter to her parents.
 Her work ethic is focused and flawless.
-She is asexual.
+She is also asexual.

 - Married to Mitchell Felding (10 years.)